 There’s this little bookstore hidden in Minneapolis.
 It’s a quaint little place where the books are numerous as are the animals!
 Let me introduce you to Wild Rumpus Books for Young Readers.

 No, forgive me.
 That’s not what I meant.
 There are plenty of distractions.
 Mostly coming in the form of little beasts.
-Including a 2 chickens who are welcome to roam the store freely, 2 cats who have the same privileges,2 ferrets (who are nicely caged), a lizard named Spike, a tarantula, a chinchilla, 3 cockatiels, 2 doves, and a rat.
+Including a 2 chickens who are welcome to roam the store freely, 2 cats who have the same privileges, 2 ferrets (who are nicely caged), a lizard named Spike, a tarantula, a chinchilla, 3 cockatiels, 2 doves, and a rat.
 The rat lives in a cage under the floor boards.
 You can see him through a glass window in the floor.
 And no, I couldn’t walk over him without getting the heebie jeebies and nervously gagging and shuddering.
+(Note: The Animals of Wild Rumpus have changed over the years since this article was originally written, but the bookshop continues to have a menagerie.

 But when there are good books to be had, nothing can stop you!
 You will read and read.
 And Wild Rumpus has plenty of great books!
 Kyla was in heaven with books surrounding her floor to ceiling.
 (Who am I kidding?
 I was in heaven!)
 Jack was in heaven with a gazillion nooks and crannies in which to hide.
 (I on the other hand kept losing him!
 I wasn’t too worried since the store wasn’t that big.)
 I wouldn’t want it any other way.
 It’s perfect just the way it is.